opportunities

 • This fee is credited towards the cost of professional development the following summer.

-This policy was adopted by the CASE Advisory Committee on November 9, 2011.
-This policy was later amended in April 2013.
+This policy was adopted by the CASE Advisory Committee on November 9, 2011, and amended in April 2013.

 CASE is an initiative of the National Council for Agricultural Education (The Council).